 Heard of GDPR but don’t know what to do?
 Firstly – Don’t Panic!
 Ignore the scare stories of expensive fines and companies going out of business and remember this regulation was put in place to protect everyone’s data and keep all of us safe – including you.

-Below are some of the most commonly asked GDPR questions to show what you need to do before 25th May 2018 and beyond.
+Below are some of the most commonly asked GDPR questions to show what you need to do.

 A. GDPR stands for General Data Protection Regulation and it is actually just a new piece of EU law monitored by ICO (Information Commissioner’s Office).
-It is due to come into effect on 25th May 2018.
+It came into effect on 25th May 2018.
 The ICO have produced this simple leaflet on Preparing for GDPR which is a good place to start reading what what you might need to do.

 A. You may have read that you need to employ a Data Control Officer or become a Data Processor yourself.
 This isn’t necessary if you only process personal data for “core business purposes of staff administration, marketing, PR and administration”.
 You can take this quiz to find out if this applies to you.